-Filed Filed by the Registrant ⊠ Filed Filed by a Party other than the Registrant □ Chec Check the appropriate box: Preliminary Proxy Statement ☐ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement \boxtimes Definitive Additional Materials Soliciting Material under §240.14a-12 Pitney Bowes Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payn Payment of Filing Fee (Check all boxes that apply): \boxtimes No fee required Fee paid previously with preliminary materials Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11
+Filed by the Registrant ⊠ Filed Filed by a Party other than the Registrant □ Check the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement \boxtimes Definitive Additional Materials Soliciting Material under §240.14a-12 Pitney Bowes Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check all boxes that apply): \boxtimes No fee required Fee paid previously with preliminary materials Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11

-In connection with its 2023 annual meeting of stockholders (the "Annual Meeting"), Pitney Bowes Inc. (the "Company") issued an investor presentation (the "Investor Presentation") on April 18, 2023.
-A copy of the Investor Presentation can be found below:
+In connection with its 2023 annual meeting of stockholders (the "Annual Meeting"), Pitney Bowes Inc. (the "Company") had previously issued and filed an investor presentation with the Securities and Exchange Commission on Schedule 14A on April 18, 2023 (the "April 18 Presentation").
+The April 18 Presentation contained an inadvertent clerical error.
+On April 20, 2023, the Company revised the April 18 Presentation to correct the inadvertent clerical error.
+A copy of the revised April 18 Presentation can be found below: